Studio Olafur Eliasson: Life is Space

 Almost annually since 2006, Studio Olafur Eliasson has hosted a get-together called Life is Space (formerly Life in Space).
 Loosely scheduled as a day-long event largely left to intuition and chance, Life is Space brings together scientists, artists, scholars, dancers, theorists, spatial practitioners, and movement experts, together with the Institut für Raumexperimente participants and the studio team to share, discuss, present, and experiment.

 Although typically hosted within Studio Olafur Eliasson Berlin, iterations of Life is Space have occurred in conjunction with exhibitions by Olafur Eliasson and affiliated institutions.
 In 2008, in conjunction with Take your time, the first comprehensive survey of Olafur Eliasson's work at MoMA, a symposium entitled The Colors of the Brain took place that brought together a number of experts within the fields of neuroscience, philosophy, and art to review and critique contemporary cultural theories of color that have emerged from artistic and scientific practices.
 The symposium was divided over three days.
-Each day was hosted at a different location (MoMA, Columbia University Graduate School of Architecture, Planning and Preservation, and Studio Olafur Eliasson respectfully), culminating in the third iteration of Life is Space at Studio Olafur Eliasson, Berlin.
+Each day was hosted at a different location (MoMA, Columbia University Graduate School of Architecture, Planning and Preservation, and Studio Olafur Eliasson respectively), culminating in the third iteration of Life is Space at Studio Olafur Eliasson, Berlin.

 A number of subsequent publications and videos have resulted from the various iterations of Life is Space, which can be viewed on the Studio Olafur Eliasson website.